 This works for text LLMs, voice (TTS and STT), image generation, embeddings, classification, and any model on HuggingFace.

-What Kalibr is not: observability (Langfuse, Arize), a model gateway router (LiteLLM, OpenRouter), or a prompt optimizer.
+What Kalibr is not: a logging platform (Langfuse, Arize), a model gateway router (LiteLLM, OpenRouter), or a prompt optimizer.
 It never reads or modifies prompt content.
 Model calls go directly to the provider.